 While there are many different types of addiction and substance abuse counselors, an addiction specialist is a medical doctor.
 Both physicians and psychiatrists can declare a specialty and become certified in addiction treatment.
-This presence of this specialization is vital to our country’s battle with addiction.
-A recent study by the Center on Addiction showed that only 1 out of 10 addicts receive any treatment.
+The presence of this specialization is vital to our country’s battle with addiction.
+The vast majority of those who struggle with an addiction to drugs or alcohol never receive treatment, even though professional treatment programs can promote lasting, sustainable sobriety.

-Not surprisingly, the results of the study show what many have long suspected.
-The majority of healthcare professionals do not have the knowledge and experience to diagnose addiction adequately.
-Also, many of the people working with addiction treatment centers do not have the medical and psychiatric expertise and skills to provide the treatment options needed for a successful recovery.
+Additionally, many healthcare professionals do not have the knowledge and experience needed to diagnose addiction adequately.
+Many people working with addiction treatment centers do not have the medical and psychiatric expertise and skills to provide the treatment options needed for a successful recovery.

 After completing medical school, physicians and psychiatrists can receive board certification in addiction from one of the following: